keith66fuller/TechDay2018/LabModules/Module2-Simple_Workers.md

     this.completeRestOperation(restOperation);
 };
 ```
 * From the 'Task 2' folder send the GET example and note the response.
+Is there "Data"?
-* From the 'Task 2' folder send the example POST _Memoryworker example POST_.
+* From the 'Task 2' folder examine and send the example POST.
-* Send the example GET with 'Memoryworker Example GET', and note the response.
+* Send the example GET with again, and note the response.
 * Change the persisted data by updating the previous POST request.
 What HTTP methods are available?
 Why doesn't the version increment?

 * Restart _restnoded_.
 What is the value of _Data_ now?